Shangwee/WAD2-Project/README.md

 **Instruction**

 Change the password in the ConnectionManager.php depending on mac or windows.
-Mac is "root"
+Mac is "root" and Windows is "".
-Windows is ""